Pupils experience a well-planned and tailored curriculum that meets their educational, social and emotional needs. Ofsted report January 2020

 - History Policy (Located on Policies & Procedures Page)

-- MFL Policy (Located on Policies & Procedures Page)
+- Maths Policy (Located on Policies & Procedures Page)

 - Music Policy (Located on Policies & Procedures Page)